Overcoming the Curvature Bottleneck in MeanFlow: Implementation Details

-\textbf{On ImageNet $64^2$ and $512^2$}, which \Approach is initialized \Approach from the pretrained EDM2-S model \citep{karras2024analyzing}, following AYS \citep{sabour2025align}, we perform a short alignment stage in which we train the new embeddings to reproduce the original time-embedding output for the corresponding noise level.
+, which \Approach is initialized from the pretrained EDM2-S model \cite{karras2024analyzing}, following AYF \cite{sabour2025align}, we perform a short alignment stage in which we train the new embeddings to reproduce the original time-embedding output for the corresponding noise level.
 Specifically, for EDM2-S the original embedding depends on $\log \sigma_t$, where $\sigma_t = \tfrac{t}{1-t}$.
 We train the new embeddings via:

 for 10k iterations with learning rate 1e-3.
 This process takes only a few minutes.
-We also convert the original VE diffusion parameterization into the flow-matching setting following \citet{lee2024improving}.
+We also convert the original VE diffusion parameterization into the flow-matching setting following \cite{lee2024improving}.